 HYPENINAE, EREBIDAE, NOCTUOIDEA

-The adult moth has brown forewings, each with light and dark wavy markings.
-The hindwings are orange shading to dark brown at the edges.
-The abdomen is also orange.
+The adult moth has brown forewings, each with variable light and dark wavy and patchy markings, and sometimes with two prominent dark spots.
+The hindwings can vary from grey through brown and orange to red, and shade to dark brown at the edges.
 The wingspan is about 3 cms.

 Further reading :